-- The job description is not intended to be a complete list of duties and responsibilities, but indicates the major requirements of the post.
+- The job description is not intended to be a complete list of duties and responsibilities but indicates the major requirements of the post.
 It may be amended at a future time, to take account of the developing needs of the trust.
-The post holder will undertake any other duties at the request of the Executive principal, appropriate to the remit. - The above principal responsibilities are not exhaustive and may vary without changing the character of the job or level of responsibility. - The Health and Safety at Work etc. Act, 1974 and other associated legislation places responsibilities for Health and Safety on all employees.
+The post holder will undertake any other duties at the request of the CEO, appropriate to the remit. - The above principal responsibilities are not exhaustive and may vary without changing the character of the job or level of responsibility. - The Health and Safety at Work etc. Act, 1974 and other associated legislation places responsibilities for Health and Safety on all employees.
 Therefore, it is the postholder's responsibility to take reasonable care for Health and Safety and Welfare of him/herself and other employees in accordance with legislation. - The above duties may involve having access to information of a confidential nature, which may be covered by GDPR, and by Part 1 of Schedule 12A to the Local Government Act, 1972.
-Confidentiality must be maintained at all times. - The trust is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all employees and volunteers to share this commitment.
+Confidentiality must be always maintained. - The trust is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all employees and volunteers to share this commitment. - To work and process personal and sensitive information in accordance with Data Protection Act 2018 including the General Data Protection Regulations (GDPR) 2018 - To ensure work is conducted in a way that protects the safety and security of information (e.g., strong passwords, reporting breaches, securing paper records, securely disposing of records.